GENI-NSF/geni-tools/examples/stitching/README-stitch.txt

 ------------------------------------------------------------------
 Future Work:
 ------------------------------------------------------------------
+ - Test with Omni 2.0
+ - Test with all AMs using GENIv3 RSpecs
+ - AM API v3: find API version, speak appropriately, take advantage of Allocate()
+ - Update for latest RSpec writing conventions

     - Represent a 'switch'.
 Which can itself have properties
     - Derive aggregate namespaces, URL from RSpecs